Last updated: May 26, 2026

 |---|---|

 For first-time starters — horses that have no past performance lines because they haven’t raced yet — the workout tab is everything.
-A two-year-old with four bullet workouts, regularly spaced at increasing distances, with a bullet five days out is the textbook profile of a first-time starter a trainer is confident in.
-The public often overlooks first-time starters with outstanding workout tabs because there’s no race record to see; sharp bettors know that workout-only profiling is a legitimate edge on maiden debut day.
+A two-year-old with four bullet workouts, regularly spaced at increasing distances, with a bullet five days out is the textbook profile of a horse the trainer is confident in.
+The public often overlooks first-time starters with outstanding workout tabs; sharp bettors know that workout-only profiling is a legitimate edge on maiden debut day.

 What the Form Can’t Tell You